Dugnist/jsberry/ROADMAP.md

 ### alpha

-**Note:** This version will not be ready for production use.
-However, we will publish it to allow the community to test and contribute it and give us feedback.
+**Note:** We will publish this version to allow the community to test and contribute it and give us feedback.

 `jsberry@alpha.0.1`
 * ~~Create Modules/Plugin manager, load balancer, logger.~~